 Other references to Rex Stout's Baker Street Irregular activities:

 - he was invested in the BSI in 1949 with the "investiture" of The Boscombe Valley Mystery.
-[Baker Street Irregulars are given a name when they are invested with membership, hence "investiture."]
+[Baker Street Irregulars are given a name when they are invested with membership, hence "investiture" is the name given to their "application."]

 - Rex Stout reviews Vincent Starrett's novel, "Private Life of Sherlock Holmes" (May, 1960)

-- In 1963, the BSI Banquet Toast was to another "The Woman."
-This time it was to Pola (Mrs. Rex) Stout.
-Here is the transcribed toast to Pola from the BSI publication.
+- In 1966, the BSI Banquet Toast to "The Woman" was to Pola (Mrs. Rex) Stout.
+Hereare links to:

 - Read an article in the BSI ARCHIVES regarding "What is the history of Rex Stout and the BSI?"